 Laser Doped Selective Emitter

-To further increase the energy conversion efficiency of silicon solar cells with boron-doped or phosphorus-doped emitters, the charge carrier recombination in the emitter region must be reduced.
+To further increase the energy conversion efficiency of silicon solar cells with boron-doped or phosphorus-doped emitter, the charge carrier recombination in the emitter region must be reduced.

-For this purpose, not only the charge carrier recombination in the photoactive (non-metallized) region is relevant, but also at the metal contacts.
+Not only the charge carrier recombination in the photoactive (non-metallized) region is relevant here, but also at the metal contacts.

-The requirements for the doping profile to achieve a low charge carrier recombination are very different within these two areas.
+The doping profile requirements to achieve low charge carrier recombination are very different within these two domains.

 Solution to form differently doped emitter regions:

 Use of the so-called selective emitter approach: higher doping under the metal contacts is therefore achieved by driving additional boron or phosphorus atoms from the borosilicate glass (BSG) or phosphosilicate glass (PSG) layer formed during boron or phosphorus diffusion by means of laser diffusion.